Preventing High Blood Pressure the Natural Way

 High blood pressure (hypertension) is a condition in which the force of blood flowing through your arteries is routinely too high.
 Approximately 75 million — 1 in 3 — American adults have high blood pressure, according to the Centers for Disease Control.
-It is a good bet that many of these people wish they had known techniques for preventing high blood pressure before they had received their diagnoses.
+Because the heart has to work harder to pump blood, hypertension is a significant risk factor for heart disease, stroke, and other conditions.

-You probably already know high blood pressure can cause heart attack and stroke by damaging blood vessels to the heart or brain.
-But what you may not have thought about is that these blood vessels carry blood throughout the body.
-High blood pressure can damage these blood vessels anywhere along your circulatory system, leading to a number of serious health conditions.
+You probably already know that high blood pressure can cause heart attack and stroke by damaging blood vessels in the heart or brain.
+But what you may not know is that these blood vessels carry blood throughout the body.
+So, hypertension can damage these blood vessels anywhere along your circulatory system, leading to a number of serious health conditions.

 Here are just a few of the health problems high blood pressure can cause if left untreated.

-Unfortunately, high blood pressure usually does not have any symptoms, which is why it is often referred to as, “the silent killer.”
+Unfortunately, high blood pressure usually does not have any symptoms, which is why it is often referred to as “the silent killer.”
 You can have high blood pressure for many years and not know it.
-All the while, it is damaging your arteries and will eventually lead to major health issues — unless you learn techniques for preventing high blood pressure.
+All the while, it is damaging your arteries and will eventually lead to major health issues — unless you learn techniques for it.

 There are many risk factors for high blood pressure.
-Here are just a few of them.
+Below are just a few of them.

-Four of the best ways for preventing high blood pressure naturally include eating a healthy diet, maintaining a healthy weight, getting regular physical activity, and reducing stress.
+Four of the best ways to prevent high blood pressure naturally include eating a healthy diet, maintaining a healthy weight, getting regular physical activity, and reducing stress.
 Let’s take each of them one at a time.

 The SANE Diet focuses on whole foods that nourish your body.
 You’ll eat foods that taste delicious, are satisfying, and will help in preventing high blood pressure.